-Due to frequent increase in electricity tariff charged by the electric utility, poor reliability of electric supply, forced outages, long power cuts, etc. A large number of industries have switched over to their own generating station (plant) within their own campus.
-This method of generation is called as Captive Power Generation.
+Due to the frequent increase in electricity tariff charged by the electric utility, poor reliability of electric supply, forced outages, long power cuts, etc., a large number of industries have switched over to their own generating station (plant) within their own campus.
+This method of generation is called Captive Power Generation and such plants are known as Captive Power Plants.

 Advantages of Captive Power Plants